masagroup/ENTGalite/README.md

-# ENT Galite
+# ENT GET

 ## Installation Developpement

 Install pysword see https://github.com/masagroup/pysword

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ENT galite.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ENT GET.

 Python and node.js is required for this project